Multi-GI 5 Reviews: The right probiotic blend for you?

 7. Your microbiome can produce serotonin, essential for regulating mood and sleep.

-8. Some research connects antibiotic treatments in early childhood with later obesity.
+8. Some research connects antibiotic treatments in early childhood with later obesity (antibiotics being firebombs that kill off large swaths of the microbiome).

-Multi GI 5 works by introducing a gut-healthy blend of ingredients to your system, including both probiotics and prebiotic fiber to feed those good bacteria.
-Their ingredients fall into three categories that we'll break down for you here.
+Multi-GI 5 works by introducing a gut-healthy blend of ingredients to your system — not only probiotics but also prebiotic fiber to feed the good bacteria.
+Its ingredients fall into three categories, which we break down for you below.

 Probiotic blend

-Each probiotic in Multi GI 5 has a role to play.
-While one works to aid in weight management, another reduces inflammation.
-One specific strain can alleviate symptoms like diarrhea or constipation, while another regulates immune function.
-Taken together, this probiotic blend addresses nearly everything that gut health experts say can improve with the right microbial balance.
+Each probiotic in Multi-GI 5 has a role to play.
+Taken together, they address nearly everything that gut health experts say can be improved with the right microbial balance.

 Lactobacillus gasseri

 This species performs consistently well in mice studies looking at weight management.
 It regularly reduces body weight and seems to prevent the creation of new fatty tissue.
-Gasseri may offer significant benefits to premenstrual women.
-In one study, women reported better mood and less water retention in the days preceding their period.
+It may also offer significant benefits to premenstrual women, as in one study where women reported better mood and less water retention in the days preceding their period.

 Bacillus coagulans